-Phil Richards initially ran The Complete Works as a ‘Theatre in Education’ company and began staging educational plays, creative projects and workshops in mainstream schools in 1999.
+Phil Richards founded The Complete Works as a ‘Theatre in Education’ company and began by staging educational plays, creative projects and workshops in mainstream schools in 1999.

 It was evident from the outset that those young people who, for one reason or another, were disillusioned with education, still somehow remained inspired by the Performing Arts.
 During the first year of the company’s operation, Phil was asked if he could find a way to teach a particularly difficult-to-engage young person, who was refusing to go to school, to read.
 Drawing from skills acquired in Drama, Phil developed the creative methods of learning that motivated this young person to re-engage with education and subsequently gain entrance to college.
 This initial success led to many other young people being referred to work with the company in a similar way.
 Those who benefitted from being taught alongside others were grouped together and, as a consequence, the company became known as an ‘Alternative Provision.’